rust-lang/rfcs/text/3537-msrv-resolver.md

 Controls how `Cargo.lock` gets updated on changes to `Cargo.toml` and with `cargo update`.
 This does not affect `cargo install`.

 * `maximum`: prefer the highest compatible versions of dependencies
-* `rust-version`: prefer dependencies where their `package.rust-version` is greater than or equal to your `package.rust-version`
+* `rust-version`: prefer dependencies where their `package.rust-version` is less than or equal to your `package.rust-version`

 `rust-version` can be overridden with `--ignore-rust-version` which will fallback to `maximum`.